simmonssong/simmonssong.github.io/_pages/about.md

   - /about.html
 ---

+I'm an incoming Assistant Professor of [Informatic School @ Xiamen University](https://informatics.xmu.edu.cn/index.htm).
 I got my Ph.D. from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), advised by [Prof. Hong Xu](https://henryhxu.github.io/).
 I also work with [Prof. Juncheng Wang](https://www.juncheng-wang.com/) of [HKBU](https://www.hkbu.edu.hk/).
 I hold a B.S. from Harbin Institute of Technology and a M.S. from Tsinghua University.

-**Research Interests**: My research focuses on the (theoretical) foundation of solving mathematical optimization problems with learning-based methods.
+**Research Interests**: My research focuses on the foundation of solving mathematical optimization problems with learning-based methods and their application to Networking.
 I try to improve the theoretical boundaries of existing algorithms by learning.
-I am also interested in enhancing the theoretical efficiency and reliability of learning-based models.
+I am also interested in enhancing the efficiency and reliability of learning-based models.

 ### News
 [06/2025] Successfully defended my PhD.! <br>